JosephABudd/kickzig/README.md

 As I continue to learn and appreciate zig and dvui, I am recreating my kick code generator to work with zig and dvui.

-## Dec 13, 2023
+## Dec 20, 2023

-1. Added another example modal screen, the **YesNo** modal screen which also uses call-backs, one for each button.
-It can be accessed from the hello world screen.
-1. Modal screens management has been added.
+1. Message management has been added.
-1. The app's window sizes to a 16 x 9 dimension.
+1. Kickzig does everything I want it to.

 ### To do

-1. Instructions that follow each command.
-Instructions often include links to new or important files.
-1. Message management.
-The message commands for adding, removing and listing messages.
+I'm going to build a CRUD and

+* do a step by step in the WIKI,
+* add clearer CLI responses and followup instructions,
+* add the missing source code documentation,
+* fix the bad source code documentation.

 ### kickzig is a code generator